Gamification of Learning – What, How And Why?

 Leveling up or earning points in games makes our dopamine levels spike, which is why playing is so attractive and addictive; you want to keep on coming back for the dopamine rush.

 Moreover, humans are competitive by nature.
-Gaming apps capitalize on this characteristic by showing you your previous records or displaying leaderboards when you compete with your friends to tell you who's come out on top.
+Gaming apps capitalize on this characteristic by showing you gamification elements like your previous records or displaying leaderboards when you compete with your friends to tell you who's come out on top.
 We want to beat personal bests and also prove that we’re better than others, so we keep returning to try again.

 Besides, who doesn't love rewards?
-Everytime you earn a tangible reward for accomplishing a goal, you feel a sense of achievement which will drive you to accomplish more.
+Every time you earn a tangible reward for accomplishing a goal, you feel a sense of achievement which will drive you to accomplish more.
 Thus, gamification works by cleverly tapping into our natural instincts.

 1. Incorporate old school games